khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - can have full control over its functions and design

-- can disseminate a URL to a specific page in different corners of the Web e.g. on social media platforms, forums, emails, etc.
+- can disseminate a URL to a specific page in different corners of the Web e.g. on social media platforms, forums, emails, business cards, etc.

 - can give people an overview of your past and current work and provide an outlook e.g. to help seek collaborators